-An important element to make the event viable and you should think big with major banks being fair game as well as wineries, travel houses, motor vehicle manufacturers/importers, retail stores in the area and motels.
-Of course sponsors would have invitation to the Presentation dinner and an opportunity to play golf on the Friday.
+An important element to make the event viable, you should think big with major banks being fair game as well as wineries, travel houses, motor vehicle manufacturers/importers, retail stores in the area and motels.
+Of course, sponsors would have invitation to the Presentation dinner and an opportunity to play golf on the Friday.
 Giveaways can be put in the gift bags advertising their particular wares.
+See if you can find a sponsor to donate 12 dozen golf balls for prizes, they can have their logo on them.

-Other venues have typically cleared \$12000 to \$15000 with one club raising \$60000 after all expenses.
+Other venues have typically cleared \$12,000 to \$15,000 with one club raising \$60,000 after all expenses.
 The greater the sponsorship the greater the fundraising from the Tournament.